Bloechle/ZigZag/README.md

 # **ZigZag**

 **ZigZag** is a robust algorithm for both image binarization and background removal.
-Building on the success of our previous algorithm, YinYang, ZigZag offers enhanced speed, accuracy, and simplicity.
+Leveraging the strengths of our previous algorithm, YinYang, ZigZag provides superior speed, accuracy, and simplicity.

 The **ZigZag.jar** Java archive is generated periodically from the source code for convenience.
 Be careful, as it may not be the latest version (but should).